 - Cause for concern forms

 - Safeguarding reports/disclosures

 - Minutes of child protection conferences

 - A copy of the child protection plan

 - A copy of support plan for the student

 - Criminal Convictions

-- Each child protection file should contain a chronological summary of significant events and the actions and involvement of the College. - Where students leave to go onto other educational establishments, the College will ensure, where it is necessary to do so, that the safeguarding file is transferred securely and separately from the main student file to the receiving educational establishment.
-The College will aim to gain the consent of the student before any data is transferred, however we may share information without the consent of the student if there are any overriding concerns outlined in Section 6.5 of this policy. - For audit purposes a note of all student records transferred or received should be kept in either paper or electronic format.
+- Each child protection file should contain a chronological summary of significant events and the actions and involvement of the College.

+- Where students leave to go onto other educational establishments, the College will ensure, where it is necessary to do so, that the safeguarding file is transferred securely and separately from the main student file to the receiving educational establishment.
+The College will aim to gain the consent of the student before any data is transferred, however we may share information without the consent of the student if there are any overriding concerns outlined in Section 7. of this policy.

+- For audit purposes a note of all student records transferred or received should be kept on CPOMS.
 This will include the student's name, date of birth, where and to whom the records have been sent and the date sent and/or received.

-A copy of the child protection chronology sheet will also be retained for audit purposes. - When a designated safeguarding lead / member of staff resigns their post / no longer has child protection responsibility, there should be a full face to face handover / exchange of information with the new post holder. - All receipts confirming file transfer must be kept in accordance with the recommended retention periods.
+- When a designated safeguarding lead / member of staff resigns their post / no longer has child protection responsibility, there should be a full face to face handover / exchange of information with the new post holder.

+- All receipts confirming file transfer must be kept in accordance with the recommended retention periods.
 For further information refer to the archiving section.

-6.2 Archiving
+9.1 Archiving

 - 6.21 The College's Safeguarding Unit will meet annually to determine the retention period for each individual case.
-This will be done on a case-by-case basis in line with guidance provided by the Information Commissioners Office in relating to the processing of 'Special Category Data' and 'Criminal Convictions' data. - 6.22 In taking the decisions above, the College may also take into consideration the advice from Leeds City Council: - "The recommended retention period is 35 years from closure when there has been a referral to CSWS. - If no referral has been made to CSWS, the child protection record will be retained until the child's 25th birthday, after which point the file will be destroyed confidentially / deleted"
+This will be done on a case-by-case basis in line with guidance provided by the Information Commissioners Office in relating to the processing of 'Special Category Data' and 'Criminal Convictions' data. - 6.22 In taking the decisions above, the College may also take into consideration the advice from Leeds City Council: - "The recommended retention period is 35 years from closure when there has been a referral to CSWS. - If no referral has been made to CSWS, the child protection record will be retained until the child's 25th birthday, after which point the file will be destroyed confidentially / deleted".

-6.3 Access to files
+9.2 Access to files